 The Beaches of Fort Myers & Sanibel in Southwest Florida is made up of 100 islands strung along the Gulf of Mexico.
 The area is renowned for its laid back barefoot holiday destinations each offering visitors a different story, but drawn together nature and the water.
 No visit to the Beaches of Fort Myers & Sanibel would be complete without discovering the islands and taking to the water and island hopping to experience the rich wildlife and flora that exists.
 Think perpetual sunshine, white-sand beaches and turquoise waters.
 Think fashionable boutique and outlet shopping.
 Think of days spent spotting dolphins and searching for sea shells.
 Read a book, build a sandcastle or enjoy the warm gulf waters with the kids.
 Imagine evenings spent enjoying delicious seafood and watching sunsets.
 From the moment you arrive, you’ll feel connected to the people and unspoiled nature around you.
 Find your island on The Beaches of Fort Myers & Sanibel.

 1. Island Hopping – Florida Style

 With 100 barrier islands to explore, the best way is to jump on a boat, whether paddle powered or escorted by a trusty captain, by getting on the water you will really experience The Beaches of Fort Myers & Sanibel.
-Many of the area’s islands are uninhabited mangrove clusters while others take visitors’ breath away with their beautiful beaches and historic homes and wonderful restaurants on islands such as the wonderfully names Cabbage Key and laid back Gasparilla
+Many of the area’s islands are uninhabited mangrove clusters while others take visitors’ breath away with their beautiful beaches and historic homes and wonderful restaurants on islands such as Cabbage Key and laid back Gasparilla

 2. Become one with Nature at the J.N.
 ‘Ding’ Darling National Wildlife Refuge